-The priority of sampling at offshore sites are 1) infauna, 2) sediment chemistry, grain size, special studies and 3) sediment toxicity.
-Assigned sites may not have these three sample types.
+The priority of sampling at offshore sites are 1) infauna, 2) microplastics, 3) PFAS, 4) remaining sediment chemistry constituents, grain size and 5) sediment toxicity.
+Sites may not have all these sample types assigned to them.
 If it is impossible to obtain all assigned sample types required at a station, those samples successfully collected shall be processed and retained.
 The field crew has the discretion to return and complete sampling or abandon the site.
 Embayment sites that require both sediment chemistry and toxicity samples must collect sufficient sample for homogenization and distribution (up to 8 L).
-Only those samples meeting the sample acceptance criteria and sample volume requirements are considered to be successfully sampled.
+Only those sites meeting the sample acceptance criteria and sample volume requirements are designated successful.